nuatmochoi/influxdb-mcp-http-server/TESTS.md

 - **Problem**: The MCP client struggles to connect to the server or times out during operations.
 - **Solution**:
+  - For testing, use the direct API approach implemented in the current tests
+  - When MCP client is needed:
     - Check authorization tokens are correct and have sufficient permissions
     - Add proper error handling with detailed logging
     - Implement connection validation and reconnection logic
-  - For testing purposes, consider using direct API calls instead of the MCP client for more reliable validation
+    - Add appropriate timeout handling using AbortController
+    - Consider opening an issue with the MCP SDK if problems persist

 #### 3. Test hanging